Ununderstanding

 – James Carse

 I think we’re beginning to mistake finite for infinite games in intellectual work.
 Finite games have clear endpoints.
 Get the answer, solve the problem, complete the task.
 Uncertainty is friction to be eliminated as efficiently as possible.
 This happens to be the mode where AI tools excel.
 They are quick to carve out and chop up uncertainty.
 Here is your summary of the history of pistachios, job done.
-But infinite games require sustained engagement with not-knowing.
+Infinite games on the other hand require sustained engagement with not-knowing.
 The uncertainty is the game.
 When you’re genuinely learning something new, you can’t know in advance what you’ll discover, what connections you’ll make, or how your thinking will change.
 The process of gradual knowing builds cognitive capacity in ways that immediate answers cannot.
 Having the answers in the back of the book does not make the task of integrating the reasoning any less of a challenge.

-We seem to be losing this capacity.
-Our tools are converting intellectual infinite games into finite ones.
-Instead of “I wonder how this works and I’m going to figure it out,” we default to “I need to know how this works, let me ask ChatGPT.”
+We seem to be losing this capacity because our tools are converting intellectual infinite games into finite ones.
+Our patience to wade through wrong turns and minutiae is wearing thin.
+We rarely tolerate not-knowing.
+Instead of “I wonder how this works,” we default to “I need a solution.”
 The first builds cognitive muscle, the second just transfers information.
-When we press the solve the puzzle button, what we get is a version of the solved puzzle.
-But there is no strain, no deliberation, and no heart burn.
-The more we opt out of the discomfort of the struggle to understand, the more we eliminate the skills that are needed to rewire our brain and produce real capability.
+Knowing implicitly that at a moment’s notice we can solve the puzzle is proving to be a difficult proposition to ignore, but there is no strain, no deliberation, and no heart burn.
+The more we opt out of the discomfort, the more we eliminate the skills that are needed to produce real capability.
+The process of sitting with confusion, following dead ends, and gradually building understanding reinforces that “I am able” in a way that instant answers cannot.
+I see this sentiment echoed in a recent Nature paper.

 “Writing compels us to think — not in the chaotic, non-linear way our minds typically wander, but in a structured, intentional manner.
 By writing it down, we can sort years of research, data and analysis into an actual story, thereby identifying our main message and the influence of our work.”2